Key Nutrient Enhancements for Senior Dogs’ Homemade Food

 Divide doses across meals and pair with vitamin E to prevent oxidation.
 This ensures joints, coat, heart, and brain receive concentrated support for seniors.

-Having highlighted the key nutrient deficiencies across all life stages, the following nutrients are especially important for seniors, along with practical ways to provide them in meals:
+For Seniors the following Micro-nutrients are especially important, along with practical ways to provide them in meals:

 Magnesium – Butternut Squash Primary Source